dynamsoft-docs/mrz-scanner-docs-mobile/programming/ios/user-guide/index.md

 5. Click on the **Create** button to finish.

-## Step 2: Include the Library
+### Step 2: Include the Library

-Please read [Add the SDK](#add-the-sdk) section for instructions on how to add the SDK to your iOS application.
+Please read [Including the Library](#including-the-library) for instructions on how to add the SDK to your iOS application.

-## Step 3: Initialize the License
+### Step 3: Initialize the License

 The first major step in code configuration is to include a valid license in the `MRZScannerConfig`, which is used when launching the scanner.
 If you are just getting started with the MRZ Scanner from Dynamsoft, we recommend getting your own 30-day trial license through the following modal: